UnofficialCrusaderPatch/UnofficialCrusaderPatch-wiki/AI-Personality.md

+List of 169 parameters which set the AI characters' personality, f.e. what troops to recruit or how many iron mines to build.

 | Name | Type | Description |
 | :--- | :---: | :--- |
 | Unknown000 | Int32 |  |